jg-you/cascading_detection/utilities/Readme.md

-The content of this directory are not part of the cascading_detection software.
+The content of this directory is not part of the `cascading_detection` software.

-It was written by Andrea Lancichinetti and collaborators, and an up-to-date version can found at the URL
+It was written by Andrea Lancichinetti and collaborators, and an up-to-date version can found at

     https://sites.google.com/site/andrealancichinetti/files